Skip to content

 2. SEO share of voice calculation

-The more positions on the search engine result page your site has and the higher it is in the top 20, the more SOV you have.
+The higher your brand’s position is on the search engine result page, the more SOV you have.
 You can calculate this metric with SEO tools like the Rank Tracker by SE Ranking.
 It tracks your site’s traffic forecast for a keyword or a keyword group and compares it with the competing pages in the top 20.

 3. PPC share of voice assessment